Sugar-free Chocolate Chia Pudding (Vegan & Keto)

 If you prefer to serve your chia pudding warm (I've never had it this way, but yes it's a thing), simply transfer the mixture to a saucepan and heat on medium-low heat until the desired temperature is reached.
 Just be sure to stir to avoid overheating since it's a thick mixture that's likely to burn.
 You may need to add a splash of your preferred milk if it becomes too thick.

-AIP: Since chia is a seed, this recipe can’t be AIP.
-However, if you are on AIP reintro, or you can handle seeds, then you can use chia and try it with carob and an AIP friendly sweetener like honey or maple syrup or coconut sugar.
+• AIP: Since chia is a seed, this recipe can't be AIP.
+However, if you are on AIP reintro, or you can handle seeds, then you can use chia and try it with carob and an AIP friendly sweetener like honey, maple syrup, or coconut sugar.

 This chia pudding is great easy healthy recipe that's big on taste and easy on the budget too!

-Oh, one last hint–my family wolfed down all of my taste-testing versions in a flash, so you might want to make at least a double or triple batch!
+Oh, one last very important tip: My family wolfed down all of my taste-testing versions in a flash, so you might want to make at least a double or triple batch!

 chocolate chia pudding in glass jar